Korean War Legacy Project

 The Cuban Missile Crisis

-William Edwards talks about the only time he was truly scared during his military service and his experience at Biggs Air Force Base during the Cuban Missile Crisis.
+William Edwards recounts the only time he felt truly scared during his military service, which occurred at Biggs Air Force Base during the Cuban Missile Crisis.
+He describes how quickly events unfolded, emphasizing the need to always have a bag packed and ready for emergencies.
+He expresses immense relief that an atomic war was ultimately averted.

 Share this Clip +